A Proven Solution for Keeping Financial Resolutions

 Here is an easy guide to avoid getting stuck in the new year.

-Trying to fix too many things at once splits your focus and weakens your resolve.
+Trying to fix too many things simultaneously splits your focus and weakens your resolve.
 What is most important to you?
 For example: Get out of debt.

 Set a concrete goal, not just a vague desire.
 “I want to pay off all of my credit card debt.”
 Establish exactly where you stand financially.
 You can’t fix something unless you know how bad it is.